-Natural mortality (M) was estimated using the equation $\log_e(100)/\text{maximum}$ age, where maximum age is the age to which 1% of the population survives in an unexploited stock.
-Using a maximum age of 22 years, M was estimated as 0.21 y-1, and a value of 0.2 y-1 has been assumed in assessments.
+Natural mortality (M) was estimated using the equation $\log_e(100)$ /maximum age, where maximum age is the age to which 1% of the population survives in an unexploited stock.
+Using a maximum age of 22 years, M was estimated as 0.21 y-1, and a value of 0.2 y-1 has been assumed in assessments (Table 3).
 Recent Campbell Island stock assessments have estimated M within the model.
-MCMC estimates of 0.18-0.22 have been obtained from recent assessments of the Campbell island stock when M was estimated in the model (e.g., Dunn & Hanchet 2011b).
+MCMC estimates of 0.20-0.31 were obtained for the Campbell Island stock when M was estimated in the 2013 stock assessment model (Dunn & Hanchet in press).